 Funded by the National Science Foundation

 Saint Joseph’s College is pleased to announce that it has been awarded a five-year $647,000 grant from the National Science Foundation (NSF) to fund the Saint Joseph’s College Science Scholars Program, a program designed to encourage academically-talented students, who have demonstrated need of financial assistance, to enter into and succeed in a community of young scientists.
 The grant provides considerable scholarship aid, ranging from $5,000 to $7,200 per year, for each of the recipient’s four years in college.
+This aid is in addition to merit and other aid a student may receive.
 The first group of Saint Joseph’s College Science Scholars will be selected from first-year students entering in the fall of 2018 who are committed to pursuing a range of science fields, including: chemistry, biology, environmental science, biochemistry, and marine science.

 Saint Joseph's College Science Scholars